ray-project/ray/doc/source/data/accessing-datasets.rst

 * Retrieving a limited prefix of rows.
 * Iterating over rows and batches.
 * Converting into a Torch dataset or a TensorFlow dataset.
-* Converting into a RandomAccessDataset for random access.
+* Converting into a RandomAccessDataset for random access (experimental).

 Retrieving limited set of rows
 ==============================